Tahiti-based ARANUI 5

 N.B.
 The line has ordered a new ship from a Chinese yard to take 280 passengers and a Polynesian crew of 130 to operate cruises, pure and simple.
 To be named AraMana, she will join the present ARANUI 5 and the expected delivery is the second quarter of 2022.
 Some details revealed are a tonnage of 10,000 and 10-12-day itineraries that includes islands the current ship does not visit.
 The ship will offer an observation lounge, bar lounge with dance floor, an amphitheater-style show lounge, two restaurants, one with booth seating, spa & fitness center, casino, sun deck swimming pool and 11 cabin categories.
 The new order is a good sign that business in paradise is thriving!

 Ship, Year Delivered & Passengers

-While the passengers come from all over the world, the largest percentage are French as the islands are French overseas territories, and the rest are a mixture of Europeans, Australians and North Americans, plus others.
+While the passengers come from all over the world, the largest percentage are French as the islands are French overseas territories, and the rest are a mixture of Europeans, Australians, New Zealanders, and North Americans, plus others.
 Ages range widely.
 The crew is mostly burly and friendly Marquesans.

 The new ship is built with a towering 9-deck superstructure located aft, with the cargo handling forward.
 A pair of much needed elevators connects all decks.
 The 9th deck is the navigating bridge and quarters for the officers.